diegomacario/Teapong/README.md

 - The external libraries I used are presented with excellent clarity in [this](https://learnopengl.com/) page.
 - The design pattern I used for game state management was inspired by [this](http://www.ai-junkie.com/architecture/state_driven/tut_state1.html) article.
-- The classes I wrote for resource management were inspired by [this](https://github.com/skypjack/entt/tree/master/src/entt/resource) code.